113th Air Support Operations Squadron: Indiana Air National Guard

-The wartime 113th Tactical Reconnaissance Squadron was reconstituted on 21 June 1945.
-It was then redesignated as the 113th Fighter Squadron, and was allotted to the Indiana Air National Guard, on 24 May 1946.
-It was organized at Stout Field, Indianapolis, Indiana, and was extended federal recognition on 9 December 1946 by the National Guard Bureau.
-The 113th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 113th Tactical Reconnaissance Squadron and all predecessor units.
-The squadron was assigned to the 122d Fighter Group, Indiana Air National Guard and equipped with F-51D Mustang fighters.
+The 113th Tactical Reconnaissance Squadron was reconstituted on 21 June 1945.
+It was then redesignated as the 113th Fighter Squadron, and allotted to the National Guard on 24 May 1946.
+It was organized at Stout Field, Indianapolis, Indiana, and was extended federal recognition on 9 December 1946 The 113th Fighter Squadron was assigned to the 122d Fighter Group, Indiana Air National Guard and equipped with F-51D Mustang fighters.

-The 113th and the 163rd Fighter Squadron at Stout Field, Indianapolis were the operational squadrons of the 122d Fighter Group.
-Its mission was the air defense of Indiana.
+The 113th and the 163rd Fighter Squadron at Stout Field were the operational squadrons of the 122d Group.
+Their mission was the air defense of Indiana.
 The 113th flew training missions primarily over the northern part of Indiana, while the 163rd operated from Indianapolis south to the Ohio River border with Kentucky.

 During the postwar years, the Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, these units also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score better than full-time USAF units.

 Korean War Federalization

-With the surprise invasion of South Korea on 25 June 1960, and the regular military's complete lack of readiness, most of the Air National Guard was federalized placed on active duty.
+With the surprise invasion of South Korea on 25 June 1960, and the regular military's lack of readiness, most of the Air National Guard was federalized placed on active duty.
 The 113th Fighter Squadron and its parent 122d Fighter Group were federalized on 10 February 1951.

-The 113th initially remained at Stout Field, Indianapolis, and the 122d Fighter Group established headquarters at Stout Field, Indianapolis along with the 163rd Fighter Squadron at Baer Field, Fort Wayne, under Air Defense Command.
+The 113th initially remained at Stout Field and the 122d Fighter Group established headquarters at Stout Field along with the 163rd Fighter Squadron at Baer Field under Air Defense Command (ADC).
 ADC established the 122d Fighter-Interceptor Wing with the 122d Fighter-Interceptor Group as its operational unit with a mission for the air defense of Indiana and the upper midwest as part of the Eastern Air Defense Force.
 Both squadrons were re-equipped with very long range (VLR) F-51H Mustangs that were developed during World War II for long distance B-29 Superfortress bomber escort missions in the Pacific Theater.

-On 1 May the 113th FIS was dispersed to Scott AFB, Illinois and the 163rd FIS to Sioux City MAP, Iowa; the 122d FIW being transferred to the ADC Central Air Defense Force.
+On 1 May the 113th moved to Scott Air Force Base, Illinois and the 163rd FIS to Sioux City MAP, Iowa; the 122d FIW being transferred to the ADC Central Air Defense Force.
 Now assigned for the air defense of the Central United States, the squadrons flew interception missions for ADC.
-The 122d FIW/FIG were inactivated on 6 February 1952, the squadron being reassigned to the 4706th Air Defense Wing.
+The 122d was inactivated on 6 February 1952, the squadron being reassigned to the 4706th Air Defense Wing.
 It was later transferred to the 33d Air Division on 1 April.
-Its period of federalization ended, the squadron was returned to Indiana State Control on 1 November 1952.
+Its period of federalization ended, the squadron was returned to Indiana state control on 1 November 1952.